Last Updated on

 - Can host two fully functional, powerful computers.

 - Can easily be an overkill in most of the situations.

 ThermalTake P5: Check Price On Amazon

-ThermalTake is one of the few companies that kind of lost their touch with some of their older products.
-However, they are slowly recovering, and bringing in better and better products for people who are in look of them.
+ThermalTake had (kind of) lost their touch in some of their older products.
+However, they are slowly recovering and bringing in better and better products.

 I know the design idea might seem a bit outlandish, but if you are looking to build a PC for the sake of performance, you are going to love it.

 You get a convenient I/O panel that has four USB ports, and while I am sad to see that a front panel USB Type C is missing, it is still convenient.